-The Mbox software has been optimized to provide the best possible video input (high quality, smooth framerate, low latency) with Blackmagic UltraStudio device and Decklink or Active Silicon Phoenix PCIe cards.
+The Mbox software has been optimized to provide the best possible video input (high quality, smooth framerate, low latency) with Blackmagic UltraStudio devices and Blackmagic Decklink or Active Silicon Phoenix PCIe cards.

-Note: At present time Mbox does not support Active Silicon LFG cards.
+Note: Mbox only supports Active Silicon Phoenix cards but not LFG cards.

-To setup Blackmagic devices in Mac Preferences:
+To set up Blackmagic devices in Mac Preferences:

-Before use with Mbox, some Blackmagic devices may need to be configured to receive the correct video signal type (SDI, component, or composite) using the Blackmagic preference pane in the Mac System Preferences.
+Before use with Mbox, some Blackmagic devices may need to be configured to receive the correct video signal type (SDI, component, or composite and so on) using the Blackmagic preference pane in the Mac System Preferences.
 Whether this is the case or not depends on the device, as some can receive multiple video signal types.

-Note: Active Silicon PCIe cards do not require any configuration in System Preferences.
+Note: Active Silicon cards do not require any configuration in System Preferences.

 - Step 1.
-Quit Mbox application, if running. - Step 2.
+Quit the Mbox application, if running. - Step 2.
 On the Apple menu, select System Preferences. - Step 3.
 On the System Preferences window, click on the Blackmagic Desktop Video button.
 This will launch the Blackmagic Desktop Video Utility in a separate window.

 - Step 4.
 On the Blackmagic Desktop Video Utility window, click on configuration button to open the pane where the input type can be selected. - Step 5.
-After making changes, press the save button on the configuration pane and then close Blackmagic Desktop Video window and relaunch the Mbox application.
+After making changes, press the save button on the configuration pane and then close the Blackmagic Desktop Video window and relaunch the Mbox application.